KDrakoulaki/datapackage-subset/README.md

 # datapackage-subset
 My PhD project investigates the linguistic, cognitive, and music abilities of pre-schoolers.
 I designed an experimental protocol where in each session (out of 5), I looked at different abilities.
 A subset of the data (missing the final session) is available on this repository.
+This subset was created during my Frictionless Data for Reproducible Research Fellowship (2020-2021), and uses Frictionless Data tools.

 This is a subset of my data package, including data from baseline (receptive vocabulary, non-verbal IQ, sentence repetition), language, working memory, auditory go/no go task, visual selective attention, and music skills assessment.
 Overall, this subset corresponds to the correlational aspect of my PhD study.